 Task priorities: Priorities are to show the importance of a task.
 There are four priorities with different colors.
-The task gets color according to the chosen priority.
+The task gets colored according to the chosen priority.

-Pomodoro timer: Based on the Pomodoro techniques, it offers a Promo timer to get the most of the time you have.
+Pomodoro timer: Based on the Pomodoro techniques, it offers a Promo timer to maximize your time.

-File uploads: TickTick supports the uploading of files of up to 10 MB in size.
+File uploads: TickTick supports uploading files of up to 10 MB.

 Location reminders: You can set location-based reminders to get notifications closer to the location.